-New Hire Raises and Reviews.
-At the discretion of the employee's Department Director, upon completion of the employee's first six months as a new full-time employee, or in a new position following a transfer or a promotion, the employee may be given a pay increase.
-The Department Director's request for a pay increase should be accompanied by a written performance review and subject to City Administrator approval.
-The effective date of the pay increase, if given, should be at the beginning of the pay cycle in which the employee's probationary period ends.
-Contractual, and temporary (including seasonal) employees are not eligible for a six-month increase.
+Special Pay Consideration.
+At the discretion of the employee's Department Director, upon completion of the employee's first six months as a new full-time employee, or in a new position following a transfer or a promotion, or as determined appropriate due to a change in job responsibilities, the employee may be considered for a pay increase.
+The Department Director's request for such a pay increase should be accompanied by a documented justification is subject to City Administrator/designee approval.

 Annual Performance Adjustments.
-The City Administrator and the City Council, annually, will approve the funding of step/pay increases within the preparation of the annual budget.
+The City Administrator and the City Council, annually, will approve the funding of pay increases within the preparation of the annual budget.
+The City of Republic utilizes a 'Pay for Performance' approach to merit increases and the % of merit increase is determined by the current year's performance evaluation score.